Poajrtb/type_to_speak_tts/README.md

                       ░                      ░  ░ ░
 How to use it

-1.Please install python 3.8+
+1.Please install python 3.8+\n
-2.Please install pip install -r requirements.txt!
+2.Please install pip install -r requirements.txt!\n
 3.open type_to_speak_tts.py Enjoy!